Coronary Artery Bypass Graft Surgery: The Recovery Process

 There are several things you have to do while you are recovering from CABG surgery, including:

-Ways you can change your lifestyle after CABG surgery include:
+Ways you can keep your heart and body healthy include:

 These lifestyle changes that you make after your CABG surgery will benefit you for the rest of your life.